Updated on October 28, 2024

 During a routine dental exam, the dentist will take X-rays and look in your mouth for visible signs of cavities and gum disease.

-Because a cavity can’t heal on its own, it needs to be treated promptly.
-In the early stages, prescription-based fluoride toothpaste can help slow decay progression.
+Cavities can’t heal on their own, so they need proper treatment.
+In the early stages, prescription-based fluoride toothpaste to help slow decay progression.

 Treatment will depend on the type of cavity and tooth location.
 Common options include:

-• Dental fillings fill cavities into enamel and dentin with various materials (silver, gold, composite resin, glass ionomer)
+• Dental fillings — Fillings fill cavities in enamel and dentin with various materials (silver, gold, composite resin, glass ionomer).

-• Root canals are needed if the cavities reach the pulp; it involves removing the pulp from the affected tooth, taking out the nerve endings that cause pain, and replacing it with artificial pulp and a dental crown
+• Root canals — Needed for cavities that have reached the pulp.
+It involves removing the pulp from the affected tooth and taking out the nerve endings that cause pain.

-• Tooth extraction removes the entire tooth if the cavity has progressed to the point where the tooth can no longer be replaced; there are several tooth replacement options
+• Tooth extraction — This procedure removes the entire tooth if the cavity has progressed to the point where it can no longer be replaced.

-The tooth decay process can also cause difficulty eating, severe pain, and infection.
-A tooth abscess (or pocket of pus) can form and spread to other areas in the body.
-An untreated abscess can be fatal.
+A tooth abscess (or pocket of pus) can form and spread to other areas in the body; an untreated abscess can be fatal.

-• Brush your teeth with a fluoridated toothpaste at least twice a day
+• Brush your teeth with fluoridated toothpaste at least twice a day

 • Avoid sugary foods and drinks